Here are 4 things for you to consider.

 At the end of the day, the organization--and you--benefit from the board members pooling their talents and working as a team.

 4. Rewarding work

 As the saying goes, "Give and you shall receive."
 Through your board involvement, you get to share your experience, your personality, your contacts and more--all of which you'll use to advance a cause that helps better the community.

 You'll get a lot of personal satisfaction, not to mention the chance to expand your knowledge and your network.

 And why not get involved with Desjardins?

 Your caisse's annual general meeting will take place this spring.
-It's an opportunity to join the ranks of elected officers and young intern officers who are actively working to help make sure our cooperative financial institution runs successfully.
-In Quebec and Ontario, more than 4,500 of these officers represent members of their community within their caisse, and many also participate in regional and national decision-making bodies.
+It's an opportunity to join the ranks of directors and young intern directors who are actively working to help make sure our cooperative financial institution runs successfully.
+In Quebec and Ontario, more than 2,700 of these directors represent members of their community within their caisse, and many also participate in regional and national groups and decision-making bodies.

 Sound right for you? - This link will open in a new window.Show your interest